 Sweet and Spicy Maple Roasted Rosemary Cashews

-Preheat oven to 375F.
+Preheat oven to 375F (190C).

 In a mixing bowl add the raw cashews, warmed coconut oil, maple syrup, brown sugar, 1/4 tsp salt, cayenne pepper and 1 Tbs rosemary.
 Toss well to make sure the nuts are evenly coated with mixture.

 Immediately after removing nuts from oven, sprinkle with remaining salt and fresh rosemary, give them a stir and pour on to a piece of parchment paper.
 Gently separate the nuts that are sticking together.

 Serve slightly warm or at room temperature.
 Store in a covered container for up to a week.

 Adapted from Ina Garten's Roasted Rosemary Cashews.

 Thank you for reading!
 If you make this recipe, or any others on Vanilla And Bean, be sure to post it to Facebook or Instagram, notify me @vanillaandbean and tag #vanillaandbean!
 I’d love to see what you’ve made!
-Also, if you like my content, please consider sharing it with three friends and/or family and follow me on Instagram, Pinterest, Facebook and/or Twitter.
+Also, if you like my content, please share it with friends and family and follow me on Instagram, Pinterest, and Facebook .
 Thank you!